Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/hybrid-mode.md

 ### Kubernetes support

 [Kong Enterprise on Kubernetes](/enterprise/{{page.kong_version}}/kong-for-kubernetes/install-on-kubernetes) supports Hybrid mode deployments.
-However, for the 2.1.x Beta release, the nodes will not appear in Kong Manager.
+However, for the 2.1 release, the nodes will not appear in Kong Manager.

 Kong for Kubernetes Enterprise (K4K8s, or the Kong Ingress Controller with